akka/alpakka-kafka/docs/src/main/paradox/cluster-sharding.md

 If you consume Kafka messages into your Akka Cluster application then it's possible to run an Alpakka Kafka Consumer on each cluster node and co-locate Kafka partitions with Akka Cluster shards.
 When partitions and shards are co-located together then there is less chance that a message must be transmitted over the network by the Akka Cluster Shard Coordinator to a destination user sharded entity.

-This module directly depends on `akka-cluster-sharding-typed` and requires Akka version 2.6.6 or later.
+This module directly depends on `akka-cluster-sharding-typed`.

 @@project-info{ projectId="clusterSharding" }